bbauska/JS-Definitive/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The first-defined operator ?? evaluates to its first defined operand: if its left operand
 is not null and not undefined, it returns that value.
 Otherwise, it returns the value of the right operand.
-Like the && and || operators, ?? is short-circuiting: it only evalu‐ ates its second operand if the first operand evaluates to null or undefined.
+Like the && and || operators, ?? is short-circuiting: it only evaluates its second operand if the first operand evaluates to null or undefined.
 If the expression a has no side effects, then the expression a ?? b is equivalent to:</p>

 <pre>(a !== null && a !== undefined) ? a : b</pre>